deletefromuser/image-hider/readme.md

 # Image Hider Chrome Extension

 Image Hider is a Chrome extension that allows users to hide all images on specific websites.
-This is particularly useful for users who want to focus on text content without any visual distractions, or for those who want to save data by not loading images.
+This is particularly useful for users who want to focus on text content without any visual distractions.

 ## Features